-The primary purpose of an internship in the School of Communications (SOC) is to provide a student with real-life work experiences related to the student's major.
+The primary purpose of an internship in the Film & Video Production major is to provide a student with real-life work experiences related to the major.
 An internship is part of the student's total academic experience and is not a job per se; it is a learning opportunity having direct relationships to the student's program of study and career interests.

 1) Internship agreements are approved by the faculty internship coordinator for your major only after your employer agrees to it.
 When you submit your agreement, it automatically goes to the employer; when they approve it, it automatically goes to the faculty member.
 When they enter a permit in Banner and approve your agreement, you automatically will get an email.

 2) You must still register in Banner--the agreement approval does NOT mean you are registered.